igithub14/usefulScripts/README.md

 # usefulScripts
 Useful scripts for personal use only.
-Nothing special here.
+Nothing interesting here.